Skip to main content

 4. Will if any.

-5. If there are several heirs and you want the amount of the refund to be paid to one of them, written and signed authorisation, accompanied by a photocopy of the DNI of all the heirs.
+5. In the event that there are several heirs and you wish the refund amount to be paid to one of them, written and signed authorization, accompanied by a photocopy of the ID of all the heirs.

-6. Bank certificate of ownership of the account in the name of the persons who are going to receive the refund
+6. Bank certificate of account ownership in the name of the persons who are going to collect the refund

 2. If the refund is greater than 2,000 euros: